nickruta/DataStructuresAlgorithmsPython/README.md

 # Data Structures & Algorithms

 Data Structures and Algorithms implemented in Python.
+Implementations and study notes are based on **[Problem Solving with Algorithms and Data Structures using Python](http://interactivepython.org/runestone/static/pythonds/index.html)**

 ---